 I recently restored a gorgeous Sansui AU-717 integrated amplifier in need of some serious TLC.
 Let’s take a look at what goes into a typical restoration and discuss these classic amplifiers.

 The Sansui AU-717 integrated amplifier is one of those pieces that I just love working on.
 Sansui designed and built the AU-717 at a time when labour was cheaper.
-The money went into build quality, parts and layout and this resulted in a timeless, enduring design that is appreciating in value.
+The money went into build quality, parts and layout and this resulted in a timeless, enduring design that is appreciating.

 The AU-717 is an integrated amplifier, meaning that it has a preamplifier and power amplifier in the chassis.
 The pre and power functions can be separated if necessary and the whole unit is extremely well laid out, inside and out.